-I started photographing birds in the winter time.
-During the cold months, I saw a few birds such as robins, woodpeckers and chickadees.
+I first photographed birds in the wintertime.
+During the cold months, I saw a few birds such as robins, woodpeckers, and chickadees.
 When spring arrived, I wasn't sure what kind of birds I was going to see, so it was an exciting time to be a bird photographer.
 The new season did not disappoint.
 I saw an abundance of birds from bright red cardinals to beautiful blue jays.
-There were also yellow warblers, grey catbirds, brown sparrows, black common grackles and blackbirds.
+There were also yellow warblers, grey catbirds, brown sparrows, black common grackles, and blackbirds.
 Some of the winter birds that I saw were also seen in the spring, including robins, chickadees, and woodpeckers.
 It was definitely a treat for the eyes and the camera.
 I hope you enjoy viewing this photo essay of spring birds in Kingston, Ontario.

 Spring Birds Not Far From Home

 Spring is a lovely time of the year.
 It's a season of new growth and the return of many migrant birds.
 This was my first spring as a bird photographer, so I didn't know what to expect.
 It turned out to be a fantastic season for bird photography.
 I was thrilled to be able to see and capture a multitude of birds in a wooded area near my house.
 Let's have a look at some of these spring birds.

 Chickadees spend their winter in the Kingston region.
 I was happy to see them again in the spring.
-They are a small, and fast moving bird.
+They are small and fast-moving birds.
 I managed to catch this one resting on a branch.
 I like the close-up shot of it and how you can see details in its plumage.
 You can also see its eye quite well.

 Common Grackles are such beautiful birds.
 I love their intense black coat with shiny iridescent colouring.
 They also have these bright piercing yellow eyes too.
 Their call is loud and very distinctive with a train of repetitive cries.

 I like the red dogwood branches scattered throughout the photo.
 It adds a touch of bright colour to the otherwise brown and grey colour scheme.